slurmulon/bach/docs/guide.md

 The term "string" may feel unfamiliar, but it's appropriately named since strings are found in nearly every programming language.

-All you need to know is that a string is simply a representation of literal text.
+All you need to know is that a string is just a representation of literal text.

-For instance, in apps strings can be used to represent a person's name, email, street addresses, etc.
+For instance, in apps strings are frequently used to represent a person's name, email, street address, etc.

-In `bach` strings are used to express things like chord and scale values (such as `"Cmin7"` and `"C mixolydian"`).
+In `bach` strings are used to express info like chord and scale values, such as `"Cmin7"` and `"C mixolydian"`.

 Any sequence of characters surrounded by either matching single-quotes or double-quotes is considered a string.